Electronics Technical Engineer (Design and Operation)

 The Feedback and Beam Control Section (FB) within the RF Group, responsible for the design and operation of all low power electronic systems needed for fast feedback control of the particle beams and to generate the drive signals to the RF power systems to accelerate and store the beams as well as to damp oscillations.

 Two posts are open in the Group, one in the PS team, the other in the SPS Team.

 Initially you will participate both in the RF electronics upgrade project and in the operation of the existing electronics, thereby gaining the necessary understanding of acceleration of charged particles.
-Most CERN accelerators will be stopped in 2019 and 2020, when you will work full-time on the RF electronics upgrade project, which must be completed before the accelerators restart in 2021.
+Most of CERN accelerators will be shut down in 2019 and 2020 when you will work full-time on the RF electronics upgrade project and which must be completed before the accelerators' restart in 2021.

 For either post, you will in particular:

-- Participate to the operation and maintenance of existing RF electronics.
+- Participate in the operation and maintenance of existing RF electronics.

 - Develop firmware and embedded software to implement signal processing in FPGA.

 - Design mixed signal electronic modules containing a large digital processing part and RF electronics for legacy crate standards as well as most advanced standards.